+Community-Based Child Abuse Prevention (CBCAP) programs, which are authorized as part of the Child Abuse Prevention and Treatment Act (CAPTA), have a rich history of promoting efforts to support families and prevent child maltreatment.
+The law emphasizes support for community-based efforts to develop, operate, expand, enhance, and coordinate initiatives, programs, and activities to prevent child abuse and neglect.
 CAPTA also stresses the importance of identifying parent leaders and involving parents, including members from underrepresented and underserved groups, in the planning, implementation, and improvement of community-based child abuse prevention programs.
-In a recent Information Memorandum, CB emphasized that family and youth voice are critical to a well-functioning child welfare system and strongly encouraged collaborative efforts to ensure that family and youth voice are central in child welfare program planning and improvement efforts.
+In Information Memorandum ACYF-CB-IM-19-03, CB emphasized that family and youth voice are critical to a well-functioning child welfare system and strongly encouraged collaborative efforts to ensure that family and youth voice are central in child welfare program planning and improvement efforts.
 These partnerships also offer the opportunity to understand the unique strengths and needs of the communities and to develop approaches that are effective in reaching families facing a range of challenges.
-CB further recognizes that effective primary prevention services must be located in communities where families live, where they are easily accessible, and culturally responsive.
+Moreover, CB recognizes that effective primary prevention services must be located in communities where families live, where they are easily accessible, and culturally responsive.

 CAPTA further promotes the use of evidence-based and evidence-informed programs and practices that effectively strengthen families and prevent child abuse and neglect.
 This includes efforts to improve the evaluation capacity of the states and communities to assess progress of their programs and collaborative networks in enhancing the safety and wellbeing of children and families.
-The CBCAP conceptual framework provides an overview of the primary purposes of the law; the relationship between the underlying conditions the program seeks to address and the main activities funded (directly and indirectly); the outputs; and the short-term, intermediate, and long-term outcomes for the program (See Attachment 1).
+The CBCAP conceptual framework provides an overview of the primary purposes of the law; the relationship between the underlying conditions the program seeks to address, and the main activities funded (directly and indirectly); the outputs; and the short-term, intermediate, and long-term outcomes for the program (See Attachment 1).
 Furthermore, CBCAP state leads are encouraged to fund programs, services and resources that enhance community capacity to address the basic and complex needs of families, build protective factors, and contribute to the healthy, positive, and productive functioning of children and youth into adulthood.
-Moreover, the FY 2021 will reflect a change in the minimum grant to better align the allocations with the statutory formula.